Oracle visited my campus for Server Technology Role recently. The selection process involved a total of 4 rounds. 1 Written + 3 Interview Rounds.

 • What if my login credentials are coming from a place which is not my usual location, this could be a malicious login.
 How will you ensure the safety of my account in this case?

-I gave him solution of saving mac address in the system but he was not convinced then I gave him a solution where we could add an extra step for sign in by sending OTP to user’s mobile number in case login credentials are coming from some place which is not a common location for that user to login.
+I gave him the solution of saving the mac address in the system but he was not convinced then I gave him a solution where we could add an extra step for sign-in by sending OTP to the user’s mobile number in case login credentials are coming from someplace which is not a common location for that user to login.
 He accepted this answer.

-I received mail from Oracle late night informing that I was selected.
-Next day the same was informed by the Placement Cell of my college.
+I received mail from Oracle late at night informing me that I was selected.
+The next day the same was informed by the Placement Cell of my college.

 • Know your basics very well.